jvillste/dali/doc/design.md

 # TODO
+* Only in memory db needs to contain transaction numbers and operators in datoms.
+The on disk datastructure is persistent on node level anyway.
+Having transaction numbers in datoms improves performance because the there is no need to copy datoms from nodes to another until they fill up.
+  * If transaction numbers are not stored on disk datoms, only the versions that are stored as roots are accessible.
 * branch parent can be a branch. this needs to be added to the kiss test
 * branch/create should take create-index as a parameter
 * sorted-datom-set-branch is not needed because it's generic code and not specific to sorted-set

-# new concepts
+# terms
 * operator: "add", "remove" or "set". "set" is expanded to an "add" and to zero or more "remove":s. "set" is not stored in indexes as such.
-* proposition: an ordered sequence of values in a single entry in an index
+* tuplet: a list of values in a datom
 * operation: a proposition and an operator.
 It describes a change to an index.
-* statement: entity attribute operator value
+* statement: list of entity attribute operator value
-* datom: a proposition concatenated by transaction number and operator
+* datom: a tuplet concatenated by transaction number and operator
 * index: ordered set of datoms

+* pattern: list of constants and variables
+* substitution: a map from variables to constants
+* tuplect: a sorted set of tuples of a certain length

+I have a sorted collection of vectors like in a relational database index.
+Then I have “patterns” that I want match to those vectors in the collection.
+Pattern is a vector of contants and varaibles.
+The result of the matching is a set of substitutions that define what combinations of values the variables in the patterns can have so that there are corresponding vectors in the collection.

+The matching occures in different levels:
+* one tuple to one pattern
+* a tuplect to one pattern
+* a tuplect to many patterns
+* many tuplects and their corresponding patterns
+The last case is called join in relational algebra.